whage/thesis/thesis.md

 no sense in one context, while others might be used in both so let's clarify a few things first.

-For static languages, the whole point of having type systems is to help us put constraints on parts of our code and have some automated tool (the typechecker) verify that our constraints hold across our program.
+For static languages, the whole point of having type systems is to help us put constraints on parts of our code and have some automated tool (the type checker) verify that our constraints hold across our program.
-To make the most of the typechecker, we try to define as much of our program as we can in terms of types.
+To make the most of the type checker, we try to define as much of our program as we can in terms of types.
 Different static languages provide different facilities for defining types and connections between them.

 Dynamic languages must know the types of their values to do run-time checks in order to avoid illegal or undefined operations.